chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 - H.264
 - VP8

 For video files, make sure that both the video and audio track's media formats are supported.
 Many `.mp4` files for example use `H.264` for video and `AAC` audio.
-VS Code will be able to play the video part of the `mp4`, but since `AAC` audio is not supported there won't be any sound.
+Baosky will be able to play the video part of the `mp4`, but since `AAC` audio is not supported there won't be any sound.
 Instead you need to use `mp3` for the audio track.

 ### Context menus

 Advanced webviews can customize the context menu that shows when a user right-clicks inside of a webview.
-This is done using a [contribution point](/api/references/contribution-points) similarly to VS Code's normal context menus, so custom menus fit right in with the rest of the editor.
+This is done using a [contribution point](/api/references/contribution-points) similarly to Baosky's normal context menus, so custom menus fit right in with the rest of the editor.
 Webviews can also show custom context menus for different sections of the webview.

 To add a new context menu item to your webview, first add a new entry in `menus` under the new `webview/context` section.
 Each contribution takes a `command` (which is also where the item's title comes from) and a `when` clause.
-The [when clause](/api/references/when-clause-contexts) should include `webviewId == 'YOUR_WEBVIEW_VIEW_TYPE'` to make sure the context menus only apply to your extension's webviews:
+The [when clause](/api/references/when-clause-contexts) should include `webviewId == 'YOUR_WEBVIEW_VIEW_TYPE'` to make sure the context menus only apply to your 插件's webviews:

 ```json
 "contributes": {